yjhatfdu/duck_server/README.md

 A standalone [DuckDB](https://duckdb.org) server support postgresql wire protocol and clickhouse http protocol.
 Build with [DuckDB go driver](https://github.com/marcboeker/go-duckdb).

+## Updates
+### v0.1.0
+- Support SCRAM-SHA-256 authentication for postgresql protocol
+- Support basic auth for clickhouse http protocol
+- Support ```CREATE USER username WITH PASSWORD 'password'``` statement for postgresql protocol
+- Support more data types in DuckDB
+- Embed some views and functions for clickhouse compatibility(try to connect via datagrip with compress=false)
+- Fix many bugs

 ## Why?

 DuckDB is a high performance in-memory OLAP database, but it doesn't support network access.
 This project is a simple